anthonyk1225/create-node-app/README.md

 });
 ```

-The response should contain the correct status code
+The response should contain the correct status code.
 ```
 it("should return a 200 code", () => {
     result.should.have.status(200);
 });
 ```

-The response should let us know a new entry was made
+The response should let us know a new entry was made.
 ```
 it("should have created a new entry", () => {
     result.body.created.should.equal(true);
 });
 ```

-The response should contain the user's ID
+The response should contain the user's ID.
 ```
 it("should return the user's id", () => {
     result.body.id.should.be.a('number');